 So if you’re in on the bus, with 20 people around you, instead of curiously looking around at each of them, trying to notice if they’re good or bad (while pretending you’re in an SHTF situation, of course), you could develop the strength to do it more discreetly, by visualizing exactly how you should do it from above, via your observing ego.

 It’s easier said than done, I know, but it works – and that’s all that matters.

 When moving to places like these, you have to learn how to dress and act like a local.
 Choose cities that will be easier for you to study and imitate the people.
-Nothing arouses more suspicion than a stranger in town.
+Few things arouse more suspicion than a stranger in town…

 If don’t want to be seen, then you must definitely avoid talking with people other than what’s necessary.
 Sure, small talk every now and then won’t hurt but be careful not become a presence in other people’s lives.

 When living in an area for a long time, this may be impossible, as the same people will begin to notice you, or you might have dealings with them, repeatedly.
 In such a case, do your best to fit the profile of friendly, but not particularly remarkable.

 Be especially wary of conversing with or near any gatekeepers, meaning security, bouncers, receptionists, tollbooth operators and ticket-takers, etc. Anyone who has a vested interest in keeping the wrong people out as part of their job is likely to pick up on what is out of place quicker than the average person.

 Safe people to talk to include those in the service industry in any way- barbers, quickie mart workers, waitresses, etc.- as small talk is just a part of their day.
 These people can also be gold mines of intel on what is happening locally, as well as who the major players are in any conflicts.